ntourne/bitcoin-cli/README.md

 npm install -g @ntourne/bitcoin-cli
 ```

-Then, just use it.
+Then, just use it from your terminal
 ```
-bitcoin
+> bitcoin
 ````

 You will get a result like this:
 ```
+> bitcoin
 BTC 1
 USD 4,095
 GBP 3,055